TheGazette/DevDocs/basket/add-to-basket.md

 </table>

-single or multiple notices can be posted to basket.
+Single or multiple notices can be posted to basket.
 To add a single item to the basket , **noticeId** must be part of request, the URI is:

 <table>
 <tr>